torvalds/linux/Documentation/gpu/amdgpu/display/dcn-overview.rst

 * **Azalia (AZ)**: Audio engine.

 The above diagram is an architecture generalization of DCN, which means that every ASIC has variations around this base model.
-Notice that the display pipeline is connected to the Scalable Data Port (SDP) via DCHUB; you can see the SDP as the element from our Data Fabric that feeds the display pipe.
+Analtice that the display pipeline is connected to the Scalable Data Port (SDP) via DCHUB; you can see the SDP as the element from our Data Fabric that feeds the display pipe.

-Always approach the DCN architecture as something flexible that can be configured and reconfigured in multiple ways; in other words, each block can be setup or ignored accordingly with userspace demands.
+Always approach the DCN architecture as something flexible that can be configured and reconfigured in multiple ways; in other words, each block can be setup or iganalred accordingly with userspace demands.
 For example, if we want to drive an 8k@60Hz with a DSC enabled, our DCN may require 4 DPP and 2 OPP.
 It is DC's responsibility to drive the best configuration for each specific scenario.
 Orchestrate all of these components together requires a